daguenther/Z2A/Resources/Coding.md

 # Coding

-It is important for schools to offer programs for studnts to learn how to code.
+It is important for schools to offer programs for students to learn how to code.
 Coding is unique blend of both math and science, and could be used in conjunction with either.

 ## Atom (C1, I1, U2)

 Atom is a code editor produced by Github.
-It has a modular desing, which allows for many different packages to be installed within the program.
+It has a modular design, which allows for many different packages to be installed within the program.
 It can highlight python code, as well as run it in the application using a separate tool called Script.

 * [Homepage](https://atom.io/)
 * [Script Tool](https://atom.io/packages/script)